ArcticMC/Scenarios/descriptions.md

 ### 100 Hearts (H)
 > Everyone will start with 100 hearts!!!
 Golden apples will heal 20% of your max health.

+### 9 Lives (H)

+> &#x1F534; THIS IS AN ADMIN SCENARIO.
+PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)

+> At the start of the game, you will have 10 hearts.
+Each time you die, you will be rescattered into the game, gain 2 golden apples, and lose 1 permanent heart.
+You will keep playing until you have 1 permanent heart remaining where if you die with 1 permanent heart left, you will no longer respawn into the game.

 ### Absorption Partner (L)
 > Whenever you eat a golden apple, your teammate will gain an absorption heart.